dell/ansible-powerstore/docs/modules/volumegroup.rst

 ------------
 The below requirements are needed on the host that executes this module.

-- A Dell PowerStore Storage System.
-Ansible 2.12, 2.13 or 2.14
+- A Dell PowerStore storage system version 3.0.0.0 or later.
+- Ansible-core 2.13 or later.
+- PyPowerStore 2.0.0.
+- Python 3.9, 3.10 or 3.11.

 Parameters
 ----------

-  vg_name (False, str, None)
+  vg_name (optional, str, None)
     The name of the volume group.

-  vg_id (False, str, None)
+  vg_id (optional, str, None)
     The id of the volume group.

     It can be used only for Modify, Add/Remove, or Delete operation.